An ATOL holder that sells flight-only or packages through agents is required to have a written agency agreement with

 obligations but should particularly note the following with regards to documentation:

-If an agent produces a receipt for money paid by a consumer, it must identify which part of that money is protected
+Where an agent produces a receipt for money paid by a consumer, the agent must identify which part of that money is protected

-by the principal ATOL holder and which, if any, is not.
+by the principal ATOL holder's and which, if any, is not.
 This means that any booking fees charged by an agent must be

 separately identified on receipts.

-Any receipts produced by ATOL holders or their agents for a licensable transaction must contain the ATOL holders
+Any receipts or invoices supplied by the ATOL holders (or it's agent) for a licensable transaction must contain the ATOL holders

 name, ATOL number and the following statement: